lastcallsoftware/trackeats/docs/setting-up.md

     winget install -id Microsoft.Powershell --source winget

 2. Install WSL
+WSL is a Linux emulator for Windows.
+WSL will install a Linux virtual machine on your Windows system, which includes its own file system separate from Windows.
+(Actually you CAN access the Linux file system from Windows and vice-versa using the proper syntax, but dont worry about that for the moment.)
+It isn't a full Linux operating system, but it provides a Linux command line environment and some basic OS services.
+This is necessary if you want to do your development on Windows, but deploy to Linux in productuon -- especially if you're using Docker (which we are), since a Docker container doesn't include the operating system itself, and therefore must be built for a particular OS.
 If you haven't done so already, install WSL 2.
 This is stupidly easy: Just open a Powershell or even normal Windows command prompt and execute:
     wsl --install

 3. Add the Ubuntu 24.04 distribution and make it the default The default Linux distribution used with WSL is "Ubuntu", without a specific version number.
 We don't want that.
-When a distribution is listed without a specific version number, it means "use the latest version".
+When a Linux distribution for WSL is listed without a specific version number, it means "use the latest version".
 But it's not good practice to develop a production app such that the versions of its dependencies can change unexpectedly.
 So we explicitly pick a version: wsl --install -d Ubuntu-24.04 wsl --set-default Ubuntu-24.04